 Also, integrating a call to action into a QR code helps generate leads.
 By scanning the QR code, they may get discounts, promotions, and vouchers.
 You can find free QR code generator tools online.

 Specifics such as “Click now for your free download” outperform generalities such as “Submit” or “Download.”
-It seems so simple but can make such a big difference.
+It seems so simple, but it can make such a big difference.

-Consider giving them a special offer or incentive in exchange for their information.
+Consider offering them a special incentive in exchange for their information.
 Most of all, don't be one of the 70% of SMBs that do not use CTA buttons.
 Be part of the 30% who do.
 Your bank account will thank you.

 5. Make it Easy to Understand